leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 [<a href="https://nextapi.getpop.org/api/graphql?query=not(true)">Query 1</a>, <a href="https://nextapi.getpop.org/api/graphql?query=or([true,false])">Query 2</a>, <a href="https://nextapi.getpop.org/api/graphql?query=and([true,false])">Query 3</a>, <a href="https://nextapi.getpop.org/api/graphql?query=if(true,Show this text,Hide this text)">Query 4</a>, <a href="https://nextapi.getpop.org/api/graphql?query=equals(first text, second text)">Query 5</a>, <a href="https://nextapi.getpop.org/api/graphql?query=isNull(),isNull(something)">Query 6</a>, <a href="https://nextapi.getpop.org/api/graphql?query=sprintf(API %s is %s, [PoP, cool])">Query 7</a>]

-#### Nested Fields
+#### Nested fields

-Arguments passed to a field can include other fields or operators.
+Arguments passed to a field can receive other fields or operators as input.

 ```
 1. ?query=posts.has-comments|not(has-comments())